Banks

 Mechanical and Still penny banks are one of the more fascinating of the growing collectible fields.
 We have sold the very best and certainly the rarest to be offered by any auction house in the world and find banks has the highest levels of interest with collectors of fine craftsmanship.
 Together with stunning actions, bank collecting can be truly addictive.

-Recent Prices Realized
+Past Prices Realized

 This bank is one of only three known examples, a landmark bank from a line-up of great collections, it was the top lot at the Max Berry I auction in November 2014.
 Est. $150,000 – $175,000